If you have a child in the gay lifestyle should we go to their “wedding”?

 And then the key.
 One of the missing links as to why I had a harder time with my daughter then my son.
 There was a spiritual block I could never explain…until now.

 I have severe abuse issues in my background.
-And as most who do, tend to blame the opposite parent.
+And as most who do, tend to blame the opposite parent more than the offender.
 The one that didn’t keep us safe.
 And that was my mother.
 (Though am convinced she was unaware).
 And as my woman friends we’re praying over me regarding said abuse…out of the blue…a woman asked me if I had forgiven my mother.

 We spent fifteen minutes on this.
 I felt nauseated.
 Tears were shed.
 But five minutes before I could not go to the “wedding” and five minutes after…I knew I could.
 The spiritual block was that of unforgiveness.

-Which makes sense as so many times I would go to love her and I would hear “why try, she’ll hate you just like you hate your mother”.
+Which makes sense as so many times I would go to love her and I would hear (obviously the enemy say)”why try, she’ll hate you just like you hate your mother”.

 I had no clue in my twenties about spiritual warfare.
 I just knew something was wrong.